rdudleyiii/portfolio-astro/src/content/projects/bt-ps.md

 area: "BeyondTrust"
 ---

+Note: The image above represented the "current state" of which we evaluated for improvements.

+### Opportunity

 The Password Safe project presented several opportunities for significant UX involvement.
-As it was in need of usability improvements and redesign, the work for this area of the product was substantial.
+As it was in need of usability and accessibility improvements, the redesign work for this area of the product was substantial.

-The image above shows the "current state" which was tested with users to uncover pain points.

-### UX Process:
+### Goals

-- Conducted an initial usability heuristic evaluation to identify the "low-hanging fruit."
-- Interviewed several customers to uncover pain points with the current experience.
+- Achieve a better understanding of the pain points of the current experience
-- Wireframed concepts for the revamped interface
-- Validated technical feasibility with the product manager and developers before moving to high-fidelity designs.
-- Created a clickable prototype (Sketch) with the high-fidelity designs
-- Tested the prototype with customers to gauge improvement (major win to have developers participate as viewers during the research sessions!)
-- Planned the implementation of the improvements with the Product Manger and Product Owner
+- Redesign the workflow and interface with greater insights and better technologies

+### Users

+- Password Safe customers and prospects
+- Product Managers
+- Engineering

+### Business Impact

+Sales for this product were lagging behind others, so reworking this pillar product to better fit the BeyondTrust style was seen to drive better sales opportunities with a more consistent and usable experience.

+### Metrics

+Validation of "mission critical" workflows through user testing (moderated and unmoderated)

+### Deliverables and Key Activities

+- To kick off our design research, I performed a heuristic review to identify potential "low-hanging fruit" which could be prioritized on the road map sooner than later.
+- With the output from the heuristic evaluation, we had a good sense of the scale of our overhaul.
+We interviewed existing customers about the experience with the product to uncover anecdotal pain points.
+- Wireframes of high-level user flow changes were created to validate concepts with Product and their long term aspirations for the product.
+- A clickable prototype (Sketch x Craft x Invision) was used to test these workflow and interface upgrades with existing customers and prospects.
+A major win at this stage was getting engineers involved as observers in the "to-be" session.
+- Worked with Product and Engineering to break down the scope of changes into deliverables for sprint planning